azh4r/flask-thumbmail-svc/input-images/README.md

-Input images are loaded onto this directory
+Input images are loaded onto this directory.